-Off the right-hand side of the living room, past the dining table, is the doorway to the spacious kitchen wits its underfloor heating.
+Off the right-hand side of the living room, past the dining table, is the doorway to the spacious kitchen with its underfloor heating.
 The slate floor continues through, as do the characterful beams, into this bright dual aspect room.
 There is a double oven with six rings and separate grill, giving you lots of space to cook up a feast.
 There are plenty of cupboards containing everything you could think of needing and space to store supplies too.
 All the usual appliances are provided including fridge freezer, dishwasher, microwave and four-slice toaster and there is still room for a table with 6 chairs for family meals.
 The windows look out over the garden to the front and over fields to Sale Fell to the side - the sheep are usually on this side of the field in the morning, so you can watch each other having breakfast!

 Stairs from the back of the kitchen lead up to the utility room with washing machine and tumble drier plus an additional sink.
 A door leads out onto the side patio to the right whilst to the left is a downstairs toilet off the utility room, small but handy to have.

-Off the back of the living room a door and two steps up lead to a hallway with under stairs cupboard, hanging space for coats and storage; to the left is a sun room-come-study, mind your head on the low beam between the two!
+Off the back of the living room a door and two steps up lead to a hallway with an under-stairs cupboard and hanging space for coats and storage; to the left is a sun room-come-study (mind your head on the low beam between the two!).
 In the sunroom two comfy chairs enjoy the view over the back garden up to Sale Fell, a lovely spot to enjoy the morning sun.
 The study has a desk and lots of books, jigsaws and games to choose from.